 To contact me about reprints, adaptations, translations, questions, requests (to give talks, judge contests, hold workshops, etc.) or just to chat, please email me at ken [AT] kenliu.name.

-I enjoy giving talks in professional and scholarly contexts as well as those intended for fans or students.
+I enjoy giving talks in professional and academic contexts as well as those intended for fans or the public.
 I’ve had very positive feedback for my talks with the Read!
-Singapore program and the World Scholar’s Cup.
+Singapore program, the World Scholar’s Cup, and academic symposia around the country at institutions such as Duke University and Clark University.
 And you should never hesitate to contact me about wanting to do something with one of my stories—I love connecting with and collaborating with other artists, writers, scholars, and fans.

 - For information about my upcoming events, look here.

 - The Grace of Kings was named one of NPR’s best books of 2015

 - … as well as Apple iBooks’ “Best of 2015” (Fantasy)

 - … as well as Kobo’s top SFF pick for 2015.

 - Both TWOS and The Paper Menagerie made it onto io9’s list of “40 Science Fiction and Fantasy Books That Will Rock Your World In 2016.”

 - The president is reading my translation of The Three-Body Problem.
 (I never thought I’d have anything to do with something the president would read…)